miguelsalesb/wikidata-bot/README.md

 reference URL<br>
 retrieved<br>
 <br><br>
 The script calculates the probability of an author already existing in Wikidata, and if there is none, it creates a new author entity.
-It also checks which author's occupations are registered in the author's repository and not in Wikidata and registers that information in the MySQL database, so that it can in a second moment, export the lacking occupations to Wikidata (this part is not yet developed).
+It also checks which author's occupations are registered in the author's repository and not in Wikidata and writes that information in the MySQL database, so that it can in a second moment, export the lacking occupations to Wikidata (this part is not yet developed).